westpoint-robotics/multirotor_launch/README.md

 ## MPC controller modes
 As stated earlier, the MPC position controller has 2 basic modes:  manual control where the position of the sticks determine the references for thrust, yaw rate, roll and pitch, and position control mode, where the sticks determine the references for x,y,z position and yaw angle.

 Furthermore, the position control mode has 3 submodes.
-After entering the position control mode, the controller is in so called *carrot* mode.
+After entering the position control mode, the controller is in the *carrot* mode.
 In this mode, by moving the sticks you control the position and heading of the vehicle relative to its measured position and heading (basically, the velocity of the vehicle is controlled).

 The second mode is waypoint following.
 To enter this mode, you have to call ros service *back_to_position_hold*.
 Once the service is called, the vehicle holds its current position and waits for a new waypoint.
 The new waypoint is commanded by publishing a ROS message to *command/pose* topic.
 To switch back to *carrot* mode, just move any stick used for thrust, heading, roll and pitch control.